amruthatavva2/Appointy-website/README.md

-readme file is present inside the appointy-masster folder
+readme file is present inside the appointy-master folder